 Bitcoin can also be used to send money internationally.
-Unlike traditional money transfer services, Bitcoin transactions are fast, low-cost, and aren’t subject to exchange rates or bank holidays.
+Unlike traditional money transfer services, sending Bitcoin is fast, low-cost, and isn’t subject to exchange rates or bank holidays.
 This makes Bitcoin a practical tool for remittances, especially in countries with unstable currencies or limited banking infrastructure.

 Peer-to-Peer (P2P) Transactions

 You can use Bitcoin to send money directly to anyone in the world, as long as they have a Bitcoin address.
 This can be done through a P2P transaction without the need for an intermediary, such as a bank.
 As Bitcoin becomes more integrated into our financial systems, the list of potential uses continues to grow.